Hunting & fishing access protected under new laws

-Game bird hunter access to traditional hunting spots on farm dams, rivers and creeks has not been reduced by changes to workplace safety laws.
+Game bird hunter access to traditional hunting spots on farm dams, rivers and creeks remains unaffected by new workplace safety legislation.

-The game bird season is enjoyed by more than 40,000 hunters around the country, but some had voiced concerns that workplace safety laws could affect access to their normal hunting spots.
+The season is enjoyed by more than 40, 000 hunters around the country but some have expressed concern that the new workplace safety laws could affect access to their normal hunting spots.

-Farmers and landowners had also questioned whether they would need to re-think the access they've been happy to grant to recreational users in the past.
+Farmers and landowners have also questioned if they have to re-think the access they have previously been happy to grant to their properties for recreational users.

-Fish & Game has assured both famers and hunters that the new laws will not impact on recreational use.
+Fish & Game is reassuring both famers and hunters that the new laws will not impact on recreational use.

 “Fish & Game and Federated Farmers worked closely together to make sure that recreational access to farms wasn’t affected by the law changes.

-“Both organisations recognised the value of such access and happily, the parliamentary select committee considering the draft legislation agreed,” says Don Rood, Fish & Game’s national communications manager.
+“Both organisations recognise the value of such access and happily, the parliamentary select committee considering the draft legislation agreed,” says Don Rood, Fish & Game’s national communications manager.

-“The pleasing result is that Parliament has safeguarded access for anglers, hunters and trampers,” says Mr Rood.
+“The result is that Parliament has safeguarded access for anglers, hunters and trampers,” says Mr Rood.

 “This defuses fears that recreational users would have to get detailed safety briefings from farmers and fill in paperwork every time they wanted to go onto a farm,” he says.